-This page is an attempt to take a beginner on a whirlwind tour of some basics of using the database in Open Office.
+This page is an attempt to take a beginner on a whirlwind tour of some basics of using the database in LibreOffice or the very similar one in Open Office.

 It was written in September 2014, with Open Office version 4.1.1, running under the Windows XP operating system.